NCAD LOGO

 Year 3: Studio+ & International

-An optional opportunity to gain experience in a range of social and cultural contexts in the world beyond NCAD.
-Build your skills as an artist while working with an organisation with links to the School of Fine Art.
-Studio+ can also include a period of study abroad through the Erasmus programme with internationally recognised art faculties partnered with NCAD.
+Gain experience in a range of social and cultural contexts, through modules happening on campus and in the world beyond NCAD.
+Build your skills as an artist while working with organisations linked to the School of Fine Art, or study abroad through the Erasmus programme with internationally recognised art school partners.
+Choosing Studio+ means you will complete a four-year BA Fine Art or a four-year BA Fine Art (International).

 Final Year